zackpyle/etch-docs/docs/docs/elements/dynamic-elements/modal.md

 ---
 title: Modal
+sidebar_position: 100
 ---

 # Modal

 This element is not currently available, but is planned.
 Check back soon.